skkirtonia/loading-state-generator/README.md

 ## Background
-This is a part of code I used in the computation analysis of my dissertation and published an article (Kirtonia, et al., 2023).
+This is a part of the code I used in the computation analysis of my dissertation and published an article (Kirtonia, et al., 2023).
-Automobiles are transported using large trucks which is know as auto-carriers.
-There are some fixed number of slots that holds the automobiles are known as auto-carrier slots.
+Automobiles are transported using large trucks which are known as auto-carriers.
+There are some fixed number of slots that hold automobiles are known as auto-carrier slots.
 Automobiles can be of various types depending on the size of them.
-We define three types of automobiles as Type 1 (T1), Type 2 (T2) and Type 3 (T3) that represents small, medium and large automobiles.
-There are various rules depending on the auto-carrier structure and automobile types that prohibit the automobile assignment to the auto-carrier slots.
+We define three types of automobiles as Type 1 (T1), Type 2 (T2), and Type 3 (T3) that represents small, medium and large automobiles.
+Various rules depending on the auto-carrier structure and automobile types prohibit the automobile assignment to the auto-carrier slots.
 Those rules are called loading constraints.
 A loading state indicates a feasible assignment of automobiles to the auto-carrier slots.
-The following Figure 1 shows how these assignments are represented as an array of automobile ids.
+The following Figure 1 shows how these assignments are represented as an array of automobile IDs.
 <p align="center">
     <img src='loading-state.png' width='650'>
 </p>